This article helps you sort through organic treatments and home remedies for plant diseases.

 16. Powdery Mildew

-If the wind blows, powdery mildew will likely spread from an infected plant to another nearby.
+If the wind blows, powdery mildew will likely spread from an infected plant to another nearby plant.

-This disease affects outdoor plants and causes the leaves to turn yellow or brown.
-It also creates a white, powdery substance on the upper surfaces of the leaves.
+This disease affects outdoor plants, causing leaves to turn yellow or brown.
+It also forms a white, powdery substance on the upper leaf surfaces.

 Getting Rid of Powdery Mildew